Activate your students’ curiosity with… 👉 What happened before? What happens after?

 Education Specialist

 Stimulating curiosity is one of the best ways to encourage active learners.
-It’s the dream of all teachers - Classrooms full of kids who enjoy learning.
-Boost their curiosity, prior knowledge, and creative thinking.
+It’s the dream of all teachers—Children who enjoy learning.
+Guide them by reinforcing their understanding through examples.

 alt